castor plant castor plant

 Castor Oil Uses for Skin

-Castor Oil is a highly desired ingredient in natural skincare formulations, especially moisturizers targeting the signs of aging such as wrinkles and fine lines.
+Castor Oil is a highly desired ingredient in natural skincare formulations, especially moisturizers targeting the signs of aging.
 It can be simply applied directly to the skin to relieve dryness, to stimulate the production of collagen, and to boost elasticity.
 For an economical bedtime serum, Castor Oil can be massaged into the face and left on overnight, then washed off in the morning.
-The appearance of blemishes will gradually diminish over time, as Castor Oil will promote the growth of more radiant skin over time.
+The appearance of blemishes may gradually fade, as Castor Oil is known to promote skin cell production.
 This simple, direct application to the skin works effectively for reducing the appearance of stretch marks as well.

 Castor Oil Uses for Hair

-In haircare, Castor Oil acts as a conditioning agent that leaves hair hydrated, shiny, and free from the itchiness and bald patches associated with scalp infections and dryness.
+In haircare, Castor Oil acts as a conditioning agent that leaves hair hydrated, shiny, and free from flakes and itchiness associated with dryness.
 It can be applied either before or after shampooing to moisturize the hair and scalp or it can be used as an overnight hair treatment mask that can be washed off in the morning.
-Castor Oil strengthens hair to reduce the amount of breakage that occurs and repairs split ends while promoting and maintaining the growth of hair that appears to be healthier and smoother.
+Castor Oil may improve the resilience of hair while promoting and maintaining an environment for new, healthy hair growth.
 It leaves hair looking thicker and richer in color by locking moisture in the hair strands.

 A GUIDE TO CASTOR OIL VARIETIES & THEIR BENEFITS